-Upper School Latin students, equipped with novice communicative skills and intermediate reading comprehension skills, develop an in-depth understanding of the rules of grammar.
-Reading, writing, oral and aural skills are further cultivated in order to provide for the student a means of connecting personally with the fundamental culture and literature of Western civilization.
-Ancient Greek and Latin represent the coding languages of western culture.
-As such, the ideas and aesthetics handed down in ancient texts are still alive in the art, philosophy, and rhetoric of modernity.
+Upper School Latin students, equipped with novice communicative skills and intermediate reading comprehension skills, continue on their path to advanced reading proficiency.
+Moreover, they develop an in-depth understanding of the rules of Latin grammar.
+Writing, listening, and speaking skills are further cultivated in order to provide for the student a means of connecting personally with the fundamental culture and literature of Western civilization.
+As ancient Greek and Latin represent the coding languages of western culture, the ideas and aesthetics handed down in ancient texts are still alive in the art, philosophy, and rhetoric of modernity.
 Thus, major authors such as Caesar, Ovid, Plautus and Vergil are read and discussed in their contemporary context.
 Works from the genres of prose, poetry and drama are covered.
-Latin courses are available to the AP level, and students are prepared for the study of Classics at a college level.
+Latin courses are available to the Advanced Placement level, and students are prepared for the study of Classics at a college level.
 Upperclassmen who have demonstrated mastery in Latin have the option of taking an introductory course in Ancient Greek.

 Form III: Latin II

 Students in Latin II continue to acquire vocabulary, grammar and syntax.
 Latin is the language of the classroom 90 percent of the time.
 We repeatedly practice all verb moods, voices and tenses, as well as elements of advanced grammar as they occur in our reading.
 The epoch of Roman Empire and its legacy is considered.
 Texts include Cambridge Latin Series Unit 2, a collection of Aesop’s fables, and a wide variety of graded readers.
 Emphasis is placed on comprehending the texts while staying in the target language.

 Weekly discussions focus on the history of Latin literature from the earliest inscriptions into the Imperial period, as students become familiar with major authors in their historical contexts.